 Effective power to govern

-Assembly and association rights are severely curtailed.
-There are no opposition political parties nor is there freedom of assembly.
-Organized public protests and demonstrations are rare.
-When they do occur, organizers and participants are typically arrested and imprisoned for lengthy periods.
-The government’s 2009 decree on associations (revised in 2017) permitted non-profit associations (NPAs).
-The decree is explicit in requiring NPAs to support state development plans and to operate in line with government policies.
-After a crackdown on NPAs in 2012–13, the 2017 revisions added additional bureaucratic barriers to registration, extended the range of prohibitions applied to NPAs, and required government approval of all sources of foreign funding.
+Non-profit associations (NPAs) are permitted under the 2009 decree on associations (revised in 2017).
+The decree explicitly requires NPAs to support state development plans and operate in line with government policies.
+The 2017 revisions added bureaucratic barriers to registration, extended the range of prohibitions applied to NPAs and required government approval of all sources of foreign funding.

 Association / assembly rights